Heavenly Delusion (TV series): Critical response

 Before the series' release, Polygon stated despite the absence of talented creators in the production staff, aside the studio and the composer Kensuke Ushio, the series looks intriguing and the animation is impressive.
 Clarín and Meristation compared the anime to the video game The Last of Us for its post-apocalypse setting with the main duo exploring areas like The Last of Uss protagonists Ellie and Joel.
 NME enjoyed the mystery and lack of exposition dumps, positively comparing the premise to those of The Leftovers and Station Eleven.
 IGN praised both the animation and the dynamic of the leads as the best pars of the anime.
 The Philippine Star praised the series for focusing on gender dysphoria through the relationship between Maru and Kiruko without queerbaiting audiences in a manner similar to "switcheroos" like Ranma ½ and Sailor Moon.

 The voice actor for Kiruko, Sayaka Senbongi, was excited to voice the character because she knew of the manga and liked Kiruko before being cast in the role.
 Ishiguro praised Senbongi's work in the fifth episode when delivering Kiruko's mental breakdown, having edited he script to add new lines to the anime.
 According to Ishiguro, Production I.G made Kiruko more sexually appealing than his own rendering.
 The scene in which Totori tries to seduce Maru also received Ishiguro's attention because he found it more erotic than the equivalent scene in the manga.
 Furthermore, Ishiguro claimed that he cried when watching episode 8, much to his surprise as he originally wrote it himself.
 Ishiguro said Robin was "born in the story out of sheer necessity", and was surprised he became the most-hated character in the series.

 Accolades

 Heavenly Delusion won the overall "Spring 2023 Anime Awards" in the Anime Trending Spring 2023 awards.
-With this award, the series became worthy of being of nominated Anime of the Year.
+With this award, the series secured an Anime of the Year nomination.
 Ishiguro was pleased with this award, considering himself a fan of the Production I.G adaptation of the manga.
 It also won the Spring 2023 Genre awards for "Favorite Supernatural" and "Favorite Mystery or Psychological".
 At the 10th Anime Trending Awards, Heavenly Delusion won Anime of the Year, Best in Episode Directing and Storyboard, Best in Sceneries and Visuals, Mystery or Psychological Anime of the Year, and Supernatural Anime of the Year.
 At the 8th Crunchyroll Anime Awards in 2024, the series was nominated for Best Director (Hirotaka Mori), Best Drama, Best New Series, Best Cinematography (Kentaro Waki), and Best Opening Sequence ("Innocent Arrogance" by Bish).